Obscuretone/obscuretone.github.io/public/posts/en/refactor_plan.md

 You cannot drain traffic from coercive systems with no replacement service.

 The NDP is closest in instinct.
 Its recent [campaign commitments](https://www.ndp.ca/campaign-commitments) emphasize health care, homes, lower bills, worker taxes, green jobs, reconciliation, democracy, social spending, and redistribution.
 That is the nearest existing vocabulary.
 But it still often sounds like a better list of programs rather than a new operating model.
-The missing piece is not compassion.
-It is architecture.
+The missing piece is architecture.

 The distinction is this:

-The goal is not only to spend more.
+Spending more is insufficient.

-The goal is not only to regulate more.
+Regulating more is insufficient.

-The goal is not only to tax different people.
+Taxing different people is insufficient.

 The goal is to reduce dependency on coercive chokepoints, build public systems reliable enough to replace private desperation, migrate ownership and investment over time, and instrument the transition so ordinary people do not absorb the downtime.

 That is a real political distinction.

-It is not Liberal market management.
+It moves beyond Liberal market management.

-It is not Conservative market deference.
+It rejects Conservative market deference.

-It is not simply NDP redistribution.
+It requires more than NDP redistribution.

 It is public reliability as an ideology.